-Strategy Action No Actions Desired Trends & Comments 2.3.1 To protect and rehabilitate the Shires natural environment and support the pastoral industry 2.3.1.1 Continued support for community groups Ongoing.
+Strategy Action No Actions Desired Trends & Comments Outcome 2.3 Environmental initiatives As below 2.3.1 To protect and rehabilitate the Shires natural environment and support the pastoral industry Continued support for community groups Ongoing.
 Settlement Freight subsidy Contact.
 Annual Christmas Tree celebrations, ANZAC Day and Murchison Polocrosse support.
-Funding support for, Biggest Morning Tea Cancer Fund Raising Event and Meekatharra School of the Air Parents and Childrens, Association (MSOTA) 2.3.1.2 Develop a strategy for managing drainage in relation to flood and storm water on roads with other stakeholders Policy developed.
+Funding support for, Biggest Morning Tea Cancer Fund Raising Event and Meekatharra School of the Air Parents and Citizens, Association (MSOTA) 2.3.1.2 Develop a strategy for managing drainage in relation to flood and storm water on roads with other stakeholders Policy developed.
 Incorporated into road design and road maintenance practices.
 Attended and presented at Mt Magnet Roads for Rehydration Forum 2.3.1.3 Pursue funding opportunities for control of noxious weeds and declared animals Ongoing 2.3.1.4 Continued support for community groups controlling noxious weeds and declared animals Ongoing including for CRBA and Local Vermin Control Bounty Scheme.
-Additional financial support for local Doggers commenced in 2022-23 Social well-being To develop, co-ordinate, provi de and suppo ort services and facilities which enhance th e quality of community life in the Shire Outcome 3.1 Infrastructure upgrade and improvement As below 3.1.1 Maintain and improve infrastructure within the Shire to support social and economic activities (buildings and other infrastructure) 3.1.1.1 Explore and pursue funding opportunities to support the Shire's capital works and maintenance programs Council contribution to the Mid-West Development Commission's Business Case Work for the Murchison Settlement by way of the Murchison SKA Interpretive Experience Planning Project and Murchison Roads Planning and Design Planning Project 3.1.1.2 Follow up plans and ideas of disbanded cemetery committee Ongoing 3.1.1.3 Complete development of the cemetery Cemetery Niche wall completed in 2022-23 Outcome 3.2 Emergency services As below 3.2.1 Supply resources for, and co-ordinate delivery of, emergency services 3.2.2.1 Bush fire brigade training Ongoing 2 2 2 2 Chilaban Amabaalamaa Finah Aidhmainina ka Oppoint within the Shire be held at Murchison Settlement
+Additional financial support for local Doggers commenced in 2022-23 Social well-being To develop, co-ordinate, pro vide and suppo ort services and facilities which enhance th ne quality of community life in the Shire Outcome 3.1 Infrastructure upgrade and improvement As below 3.1.1 Maintain and improve infrastructure within the Shire to support social and economic activities (buildings and other infrastructure) 3.1.1.1 Explore and pursue funding opportunities to support the Shire's capital works and maintenance programs Council contribution to the Mid-West Development Commission's Business Case Work for the Murchison Settlement by way of the Murchison SKA Interpretive Experience Planning Project and Murchison Roads Planning and Design Planning Project 3.1.1.2 Follow up plans and ideas of disbanded cemetery committee Ongoing 3.1.1.3 Complete development of the cemetery Cemetery Niche wall completed in 2022-23 Outcome 3.2 Emergency services As below 3.2.1 Supply resources for, and co-ordinate 3.2.2.1 Bush fire brigade training Ongoing delivery of, emergency services within the Shire 3.2.2.2 St John Ambulance First Aid training to Ongoing be held at Murchison Settlement